 |Reverse Type 2 (4 years)|

 Under the 'New Prize Scheme', it was stated that, for Boys', Girls' and Infants Schools, a silver medal will be given to each scholar, who attends punctually, on every occasion that the school is open during the school year.
-(Author: medals awarded in year 1894).
+(Author: As yet, no 1892 or 1893 medal has been seen).

 The Board also arranged to present Silver Medals to those children who have been present on each occasion that the school has been open throughout the year, and large numbers of those medals have been duly earned by the children.